OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ### Importing from other modules

-In order to import correctly between modules, you should not use relative import paths between them, even if this may seem convenient at first.
-As this creates a hard-link between the modules, and webpack will bundle parts of them together.
-Which in turn means that the modules cannot be rebuilt independently of one another.
+In order to import correctly between modules, you should not use relative import paths between them, even if this may seem convenient at first, because this creates a hard link between the modules and webpack will bundle parts of them together.
+This in turn means that the modules cannot be rebuilt independently of one another.
 Instead, you should use the following syntax to import from another module:

 `import ... from @<ModuleName>`

-Which should match the key property in the `configuredRemotes` object, as mentioned previously in the [resolving other modules]({{% relref "#resolving-remote-modules" %}}) section.
+This should match the key property in the `configuredRemotes` object, as mentioned previously in the [resolving other modules]({{% relref "#resolving-remote-modules" %}}) section.

 <a id="exporting-remote-modules"></a>